Berkeley-CS61B/website-fa23/materials/lab/lab08/index.md

   the same 2-3 node as the red parent's parent.
 This means that the corresponding 2-3 node contains 3 keys, which is not allowed.

-In a balanced LLRB tree, every path to a leaf goes through the same number of black nodes.
+In a balanced LLRB tree, every path to a null reference goes through the same number of black nodes.
-: In a balanced 2-3 tree, every leaf node is the same distance from the root.
+: In a balanced 2-3 tree, every null node is the same distance from the root.
   We also know that every black node in an LLRB tree corresponds to exactly one node in the equivalent 2-3 tree.
-Therefore, every leaf node in an LLRB tree is the same number of black nodes from the root, just as every leaf node in a 2-3 tree is the same distance from the root.
+Therefore, every null node in an LLRB tree is the same number of black nodes from the root.

 ## Inserting Into LLRB Trees